 Christina McLachlan (b.
 1989) is an acrylic painter living in Bellingham, Washington.
 She was born in Finland while her mother was serving in Soviet Moscow for the US Foreign Service, and grew up in various countries overseas for most of her childhood.
 In each new place nature became a common thread and guide to the world around her.

 Christina received her BFA in Painting & Printmaking from Virginia Commonwealth University in 2012.
 She continued to live in Richmond, Virginia for over a decade, and spent her free time exploring the James River with friends, drawing in her sketchbook and becoming immersed in the local art and music scenes.
-By example of her community in Richmond, she came to know art as a device for hope, guidance, and mutual aid.
+By example of her community in Richmond, she came to know art as a device for hope, healing and mutual aid.

-McLachlan’s work has exhibited at multiple venues, including Gallery 5, the Lewis Ginter Botanical Gardens, and Studio Two Three, all in Richmond, VA; the 2018 and 2024 Radical Mycology Convergence in Mulino, OR; Dakota Gallery and Makeshift Artspace in Bellingham, WA, Magnuson Park Gallery in Seattle, WA, and The Confluence Gallery in Twisp, WA.
+McLachlan’s work has exhibited at multiple venues including Gallery 5, the Lewis Ginter Botanical Gardens, and Studio Two Three, in Richmond, VA; the 2018 and 2024 Radical Mycology Convergence in Mulino, OR; Dakota Gallery and Makeshift Artspace in Bellingham, WA, Magnuson Park Gallery in Seattle, WA, and The Confluence Gallery in Twisp, WA.

 For inquiries & Commissions please contact: c.mclachlan.arts@gmail.com